cunger/escape-velocity/content/notes/dev/ada-for-the-curious.md

 end loop;
 ```

 Most importantly, arrays are memory-safe.
-The index type and range is part of the array, and both compiler and runtie check that all reads and writesare within the bounds of the array.
+The index type and range is part of the array, and both compiler and runtime check that all reads and writes are within the bounds of the array.
+(We return this below in [Memory safety and formal verification](#memory-safety-and-formal-verification).)

 ## Separation of concerns